byllyfish/precis_i18n/README.md

 ## Usage

-Import the `precis_codec.codec` module to register the PRECIS codec names.
+Import the `precis_i18n.codec` module to register the PRECIS codec names.
 Use the `encode` method with any unicode string. `encode` will raise a `UnicodeEncodeError` if the string is disallowed.

 ```

->>> import precis_codec.codec
+>>> import precis_i18n.codec
 >>> 'Kevin'.encode('UsernameCasePreserved')
 b'Kevin'
 >>> '\u212Aevin'.encode('UsernameCasePreserved')